Learn how to create responsive prototypes

-Prototypes with responsive design adapt to your screen size when simulating.
-When a prototype has an adaptive design, it will display well on any screen size, including mobile, tablet, and desktop.
+Prototypes that are created with responsive design will display well on any screen size, including mobile, tablet, and desktop.

 Here’s what you need to know to create responsive prototypes in Justinmind: